EnergizedBlast/Trust-Administration-Mobile-App/Documentation/Deployment.md

 -There can be some instances where the login is not accepted or the task does not save.
 A simple solution would be to repeat the process of re-entering the credentials or creating another task.

 -There have been errors relating to being unable to access a path; it usually is because the path to the project files is too long.
 To resolve, simple move the project to higher-leveled folders until the error disappears.

+## **Producing APK**
+1. Open Visual studio

+2. Right-click at your Android project: open ‘Properties’ tab.
+Be sure that selected drop down is ‘Release’, not ‘Debug’.

+3. Define the minimum android version for the application.

+4.click 'build --> "clean solution"

+5. click 'build' -> 'rebuild'

+6. create the package

+7. copy the .apk file to device and install it for testing.